Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="TextDecoder"></a>TextDecoder is supported

-Some East Asian PDFs will be completely garbled, if the browser does not support TextDecoder.
+Some East Asian PDFs will be completely garbled, if the browser does not support the `TextDecoder`.

 <table>
   <thead>